matloff/TidyverseSkeptic/README.md

 we saw earlier.

 To us longtime R advocates, this is a tragic irony.
-On the one hand, RStudio is to be congratulated for greatly increasing the worldwide count of R users.
+On the one hand, again RStudio is to be congratulated for greatly increasing the worldwide count of R users.
 But the tragedy is that those users tend to be ill-equipped to actually *use* R productively, compared to "graduates" of standard base-R courses -- and *without* Tidy being easier to learn.